Limestone, Maine: Military

 Limestone was home to the former Loring Air Force Base.
 The base closed in 1994, after which it became known as the site of three large festivals by the Vermont jam band Phish.
 Tens of thousands of Phish fans poured into the site to temporarily make Limestone the most populous town in Maine during individual weekends of the summers of 1997 (The Great Went), 1998 (Lemonwheel) and 2003 (It).

 It is now the Loring Commerce Centre, one of Maine's largest industrial parks.

 Attractions

 Limestone is home to the Aroostook National Wildlife Refuge.

 Education

 The school district for this community is Limestone Public Schools, an elementary school district.

-The town is also home to the Maine School of Science and Mathematics, a residential magnet high school specializing in math and science education, once ranked #2 in the United States.
+The town is home to the Maine School of Science and Mathematics, a residential magnet high school specializing in math and science education, which was ranked #2 in the United States in 2019 by US News.
 Limestone is also home to the Loring Job Corps Center, located on part of the old Loring Air Force Base.